plvu99/Ride-Sharing-Impact-on-Traditional-Taxi-Demand/README.md

 With the rise of ride-sharing platforms, policymakers and transportation planners must understand:

-* Whether ride-sharing reduces taxi demand
+* whether ride-sharing reduces taxi demand
-* Whether both services respond to common demand drivers
+* whether both services respond to common demand drivers
-* How external factors such as weather affect transportation choices
+* how external factors such as weather affect transportation choices

 If Uber and taxis are strong substitutes, the expansion of ride-sharing could significantly disrupt traditional taxi markets.